MoeraOrg/moeraorg.github.io/overview/other.md

 It is possible to create a service that will recommend you people that may be your friends or posts that you may like.
 But to make it working, you will need to compromise your privacy and allow this service to see your list of friends and the list of posts you've liked.
-Do this on your own risk.
+Do this at your own risk.

 ## Verified users

-How can you be sure that some Moera user is indeed the person he pretends to be?
+How can you be sure that some Moera user is indeed the person they pretend to be?

-1. If user wants his identity to be verified, he turns to an authoritative organization (or person).
+1. If a user wants their identity to be verified, they turn to an authoritative organization (or person).
 2. The authoritative organization verifies that user's ID.
 3. The authoritative organization signs the user's registered name and